 For example, what if you want to send an old file to a friend?
 If you know the name of the file, you can type it into the search bar.
 But what if you don’t know its name or your search does not yield results?
 You will probably then start searching for it in all your folders.
 If your folder names and hierarchy make sense, you only need limited information about the file to find it quickly.
 If not, you might give up because it’s taking too long.

 What if the digital marketing team at your organization needs a specific photograph and there are millions of files within countless folders to search?
 If your files are in folders with intuitive names within a well-organized hierarchy, you can easily do this.
 If not, you will be less productive and cost your organization time and money.

 WHY FOLDER STRUCTURE MATTERS

 Unlike many tools and processes involved in digital asset management (DAM), folder structures are almost universal.
-Nearly every DAM platform, software tool, or server system uses some type of folders to organize its files.
+Nearly every DAM platform, software tool, or server system uses some type of folder to organize company files.
 It makes sense.
 Folders have been used long before our world went digital.
 You may remember gigantic file cabinets lining the walls of your office.
 Now those file cabinets are all digital.
 They take the form of Dropbox, Box, Google Drive, local hard drives and servers, or a DAM platform.

 This technological upgrade does not make file organization any less important.
 If your file cabinet is unorganized, it is difficult to find a specific file without sorted and labeled folders?
-Valuable time is lost looking for files and eventually, the cabinet is a useless waste of space.
+Valuable time is lost looking for files; eventually, the cabinet is a useless waste of space.
 The same is true for digital file cabinets but the cost is even higher, given the expense to your organization for digital storage.

 BENEFITS OF UNDERSTANDABLE FOLDER STRUCTURES